HugoLelievre/Defi-IA-2022-2023/README.md

 - Dockerfile contains all the informations to build the Docker image
 - Requetes defi IA.ipynb contains the code we used to do the requests on the API
 - analysis.ipynb contains our analysis about the models we tried to use and importances of the various features
+- date_hotel_id.csv contains informations about mean_date according to the hotel_id
 - feature_hotels.csv contains informations about the hotels
 - main.py contains the code used by the Docker image to run the grad.io app
+- price_hotel_id.csv contains informations about mean_price according to the hotel_id
-- pricins_requests.csv contains all the requests we made from the API
+- pricing_requests.csv contains all the requests we made from the API
 - rf_model.pickle contains our final model
 - test_set.csv is a test set
 - train.py is the file used to train the Random forest model